 Whenever I get a call from one of my research assistants telling me a kid from our program just saved the life of a grandfather or a parent, it gives me deeper joy and satisfaction than anything else outside the love of my family and close friends.
 It’s that rewarding.

-Dr. Olajide Williams, associate professor of neurology at Columbia University Medical Center, director of acute stroke services at NewYork-Presbyterian Hospital, and chief of staff/chief medical officer of neurology at Columbia University College of Physicians and Surgeons, is the founder of Hip Hop Public Health.
+Dr. Olajide Williams, associate professor of neurology at Columbia University Vagelos College of Physicians and Surgeons, director of acute stroke services at NewYork-Presbyterian Hospital, and chief of staff/chief medical officer of neurology at Columbia University Irving Medical Center, is the founder of Hip Hop Public Health.
 He works with rappers like Doug E. Fresh to devise music-based programs to teach kids how to recognize the signs of stroke and understand the lifestyle habits that contribute to it.